 - Holographic Consensus Voting Mechanism

 - Knowledge-extractable Voting (KEV)

 DAOs offer a rare opportunity of giving power to the users and an opportunity to build communities, businesses, charity organizations, etc. Members collaborate resources and set rules that become autonomous once it is added to the written codes that govern the DAO or smart contract.
-As DAOs grew in popularity and developed, different types of DAOs were created.
-There are various DAOs for different purposes and objectives.
-While this article might not cover all the DAO projects in the crypto community, you should take a quick look at the most established and popular ones:
+As DAOs have grown in popularity, various types have emerged, each serving different purposes and objectives.
+This section will explore seven key types of DAOs:

 1. Investment and Venture DAOs